Does Core Web Vitals Matter? What Do They Do?

 A direct link exists between enhanced Core Web Vitals and increased revenue, driven by stronger engagement and conversion rates.
 Google also includes Core Web Vitals in its ranking factors.

-As a result, optimizing these metrics can help your website rank higher in search results and generate more visitors to your website.
+As a result, optimizing these metrics can help your website rank higher in search results and attract more visitors.

-What are Recommended Criteria For Core Web Vitals Metrics?
+What are the Recommended Criteria For Core Web Vitals Metrics?

 a.
 Largest Contentful Paint